Badger State Trail: Trail history

+Notable incidents

+In August 2022, a cord was tied across a bridge.
+The suspect was convicted of two counts of second-degree recklessly endangering safety.

 Trail usage and connections

 Although snowmobiles and ATVs had been allowed on the trail in its first year, many bicyclists objected to the use of motorized vehicles on the trail saying that they were degrading the trail's limestone surface.
 The Bicycle Federation of Wisconsin sponsored three candidates in November 2007 for open seats on the Badger State Trail Friends Group, and all three were elected.
 Horse-riding enthusiasts also pressed for permission to use the trail.

 A state trail pass is required to bicycle or ski the trail, and the path is patrolled by Wisconsin Department of Natural Resources rangers.
 The trail is closed nightly from 11:00pm to 6:00am by state law.
 The Badger State Trail connects to the Capital City Trail in Madison, and the Jane Addams Trail at the state line (leading to Freeport, Illinois) which will connect to the proposed 500 mi Grand Illinois Trail System.
 Along the way, the Badger State Trail crosses the Sugar River Trail in Monticello and connects with the Cheese Country Trail in Monroe.
 Proposals have been made to also connect it to the Oregon Rotary Trail.

 The trail had long been seen as a draw for tourism and plans had been made to connect not only to other trails but also to state parks and other commercial ventures along the route.
 The success of the trail has led to historic designations and rebuilding of structures along the line, such as the former station in Belleville.